jay5598/WHSTechNotes/journal.md

 Computer science can be valuable in Basketball.
 Computer science can be valuable in basketball because of the scored board because when a team scores they have to manually press the button on the scoreboard but if the computer detected when a team scored it could put it but its self.
 Computer science can be valuable to nurses or docters because in the video she said she'll tell you to spit in a cup and put in a magic machine and within a hour she can tell you what kind of virus you have.
+# September 16, 2025
+My idea for an Ai project is to use it for reasturants or fast foods.
+I choses those 2 things because somtimes the people taking the order be forgetting what you order than they have you waiting a while just to get your food.
+The reason why I said this because it happened to me and my mom when we went to go get something to eat.
+We order are food then they tolds to wait at the third window but they kept coming out with people food that had waited only a few minutes while we was waiting for 25 minutes.
+Then when they came it had to fresh because the food was cold but they were nice to bring us deserts for the long wait and extra fresh food.